scds/intro-regex/lessons/lesson2.md

 ## Lazy vs. Greedy Quantifiers

-For the following examples, the sample text is the following:
+For the following examples, the test string is below.

 ```
 (5+3)*(3-2)